anuragkumarjsk/CanvasTrace/README.md

 # React + TypeScript + Vite

+# Some pointers to consider
+## used node version 20.10.0
+## used vite as a build tool for the react application
+## added a button called next trace that allows user to trace multiple outlines instead of 1

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: